tbreslein/outcome/README.md

 # outcome

-Small implementation of a template type similar to Rust's Resuls
+Small implementation of a template type similar to Rust's Result.